readium/annotations/README.md

 A Divina annotation:

-* MUST contain a Rectangular Media FragmentSelector,
+* MAY contain a Rectangular Media FragmentSelector,
 * MAY contain a ProgressionSelector.

+Note: A Divina annotation with no Selector targets a whole image.

 An Audiobook annotation:
 * MUST contain a Temporal Media FragmentSelector,